 DEADLY FORCE INCIDENTS ASSOCIATED WITH FAITH-BASED OPERATIONS IN THE U.S.

 The FBSN has taken over the Deadly Force Incident study started by Carl Chinn in 1999.
-We are proud to report this important study is now being conducted by a team of FBSN volunteers working through the 2018 details. you will see updates as soon as they are ready, but will notice we have started tracking into 2018 now.
+This important study is now being conducted by a team of FBSN volunteers working through 2018 details.
+You will see updates as soon as they are ready, but can see we have started tracking into 2018 now.

 Return to this page often to see how the effort is progressing.